oVirt/ocp-on-ovirt/ocp-release-finder/Readme.md

 ## Important note

-This tool will work only one PRs that are newlly merged PRs and have releases on Openshift release page that don't contain them.
-The reason is that this tool is a web crawler that automate the manualy process so if the PR is old then all the release will contain it, and it will not find it in any release page.
-In the future I will add logic to inform the user in that case.
+This tool will work only one PRs that are newly merged PRs and have releases on Openshift release page that contain them.
+The reason is that this tool is a web crawler that automate the manual process so if the PR is old then it will not be on the release page.